- MAIN PAGE

 Game writers’ tasks are slightly different:

-Whether you want to dive into game design or game writing, ELVTR has it all covered.
+If you want to dive into game writing, ELVTR has it all covered.

 Unleash the magic of storytelling with our Game Writing course.
 You'll delve into the art of game writing and discover the secrets to crafting immersive quests and captivating narratives.
 With a friendly and supportive atmosphere, you'll explore the power of storytelling and learn how to breathe life into the game worlds you create.